docker-library/docs/influxdb/content.md

   influxdb:2
 ```

-After the container starts, go to `http://localhost:8086` to access the UI.
+After the container starts, visit [http://localhost:8086](http://localhost:8086) in your browser to view the UI.

 For more information, see the [InfluxDB v2 Docker documentation](https://docs.influxdata.com/influxdb/v2/install/?t=docker).